site logo

 Marta Zielińska

 Hi, my name is Marta.
-I am combining my psychological, business and intercultural experience to offer advice on successful living and working across cultures.
-I believe that everything is possible for such an ambitious and talented person as yourself!
-With some exercises, self-reflection and new knowledge, you can grow your cultural intelligence and build a successful international career, mind and life.
+I am combining my psychological, business and intercultural experience to help you navigate the corporate world to progress your career.
+I believe that a lot is possible for such an ambitious and talented person as yourself!
+With some exercises, self-reflection and new knowledge, you can grow your cultural intelligence and build a successful international career.

 Learn more